 Phase Description 1 Complete an accreditation application for the prospective cardholders by the required deadline.
-2 Inform the OCOG of the first cardholder to be accredited, and the cardholders to be accredited later (the "transfer pool") by the deadline established by the OCOG (for NPCs this deadline is the Digital Delegation Registration Meeting [D-DRM]).
+2 Inform the OCOG of the first cardholder to be accredited, and the cardholders to be accredited later (the "transfer pool") by the deadline established by the OCOG (for NPCs this deadline is the Digital Data Review [DDR]).
 The OCOG ensures that the established quota is not exceeded.
-3 Inform the OCOG (in person or online) as to when a cardholder will be activated/transferred.
+3 Inform the OCOG (in person or online) as to when a cardholder will be activated/transferred within an agreed period.
 Only the authorised representative of the Responsible Organisation is permitted to inform the OCOG about transfers.
-4 Inform each cardholder when their PVC can be activated and the date when their accreditation will be transferred (cancelled).
+4 Inform each cardholder when their PVC can be activated and the date that their accreditation will be transferred (cancelled).